thodan/bop_toolkit/README.md

 ### Python Renderer

-The Python GPU-based renderer is implemented using [Glumpy](https://glumpy.github.io/) which depends on [freetype](https://www.freetype.org/) and [GLFW](https://www.glfw.org/).
+The Python -based renderer is implemented using [Glumpy](https://glumpy.github.io/) which depends on [freetype](https://www.freetype.org/) and [GLFW](https://www.glfw.org/).
 Glumpy is installed using the pip command above.
 On Linux, freetype and GLFW can